 An inbox containing 4,230 messages will not help improve efficiency or boost productivity – it will hide essential messages that should stand out for your inbox to become a productivity tool.

 More importantly, an inbox with this many messages is evidence of delayed decisions.
-An inbox full of messages of all kinds is no different than that basement or garage, where you keep things “just in case” – no one knows what is in there for sure.
+An inbox full of messages of all kinds is no different than that basement or garage, where you keep things “just in case” – no one knows what is in there.

 Digital clutter might not be as apparent as physical clutter, but it affects us.
 And whether the mess is digital or physical, it creeps up every time we postpone decisions and actions.